trrapp12/mobile-list-app/README.md

 🆕 Use of Canvas API

-🆕 use of basic JavaScript principles like loops and conditionals to create a randomized, regenerating pattern.
+🆕 Use of basic JavaScript principles like loops and conditionals to create a randomized, regenerating pattern.

+🆕 CRUD functionality with a firebase database

+🆕 Utilizing getDatabase(), ref(), push(), onValue(), and remove() methods for firebase database

+🆕 Creating and importing utility functions

+🆕 Dynamically creating, assigning attributes, and appending nested elements in vanilla javascript

+🆕 Using webmanifest

+🆕 Converting objects to arrays

+🆕 Mapping through arrays

+🆕 String literals

+🆕 Flex-box

+🆕 Responsive, mobile first design

+🆕 Utilizing git and github for CVN

 ---